cnrv/fpga-rocket-chip/README.md

 - format your sdcard with fat32
 - drag your **boot.elf** into the sdcard
 - eject the sd and insert it into the SDslot on Nexys4ddr board
+- make sure your Nexys4ddr is in **QSPI-config** mode, you can check that on your wire-jumper, located on board adjacent to VGA port.
 - connect the usb and power on the board
 - use serial tools like minicom to capture the output from the board, 115200 8n1
+- at the very beginning you should see **FSBL** and **elf loading information** from serial, which means at least the hardware works fine.
 - Hooray~~~
 - ![](pics/minicom.png)
 - here I put a static-compiled **hello** program inside of the rootfs.cpio, you can also put your own riscv program inside.
 However the final boot.elf cannot larger than 16MB (because the sd_loader copies boot.elf to 0x87000000, leaving merely 2^24 Bytes to hold the image).